memikj-eldar-unilu/Perplexity-Text-Attack---Final-Project/README.md

 ```

 **Step 4: See the Results**
-Open the `comparison_notebook.ipynb` in Jupyter.
+Open the `comparison_notebook.ipynb` in notebook .
 Run the cells in the notebook to see a histogram comparing the perplexity scores before and after the attack.

 **How to Run the Unit Test:**
 If you want to just run the basic test for the metric, use `pytest`.